List of Veronica Mars characters: Alan Moorehead

 John Bennett Perry plays Alan Moorehead, the principal of Neptune High.
 When Moorehead was a teacher, he had an affair with then-student Mary, and she left their baby Trina Echolls at his doorstep.
 He then left the baby in the bathroom at the prom, knowing they would think it belonged to a student.
 Many years later, when Veronica discovers that he is Trina's father, Moorehead is fired as principal.

 Van Clemmons

 Duane Daniels plays Van Clemmons, the vice principal and later principal of Neptune High.
 During high school, Veronica continually gets into trouble and, as a result, regularly meets with Clemmons.
 Occasionally, Van Clemmons asks Veronica for help, once asking her to locate the missing school mascot.
 Clemmons is the one who instructs Veronica to organize some old files, which led to her discovering Moorehead as Trina Echolls' father.
 When Moorehead is fired as principal, Veronica realizes that Clemmons' plan was all along to become principal.
 Clemmons says that when Veronica graduates, he cannot decide if his life will be easier or more difficult with her gone.
-Clemmons reappears in "Un-American Graffiti," where he is caught on tape being shot with a paintball gun by several Neptune High students.
+Clemmons reappears in "Un-American Graffiti", where he is caught on tape being shot with a paintball gun by several Neptune High students.
+He reappears in the film at the reunion where he admits to Veronica that life has been boring since she graduated and makes a brief appearance in the fourth season.